Pretty Soldier Sailor Moon (arcade game): Gameplay

 Gameplay screenshot showing Sailor Moon battling against Castor and Pollux, the game's first bosses.

 As with previously released Sailor Moon titles on Mega Drive and Super Famicom, Pretty Soldier Sailor Moon is a side-scrolling beat 'em up game where players take control either of the five original Sailor Soldiers across eight stages, each one set in a different location, and fight against an assortment of enemies and villains from the series in order to defeat Queen Beryl and the Dark Kingdom.
 Similar to Golden Axe, each Soldier has a special attack of their own that deals damage to all enemies on-screen at once depending on the number of crystals collected along the way, which up to a dozen can be fought at one time.
 These special attacks also trigger special animations for each of the Soldier depending on the number of crystals used as well.
 Unlike other titles based on the franchise, most of the fighting is physical rather than magical and the Soldier can run and perform dashing attacks.
 Each Soldier also has different attributes during gameplay, encouraging players to select their preferred character.
 At certain difficult points during battle, Tuxedo Mask will show up and throw a rose, which is a bonus drop that restores health for the players and damages the enemies as well.

 Development and release

 Pretty Soldier Sailor Moon was the first title to be developed by Gazelle, which was one of the offshoot companies formed after the closure of Toaplan due to bankruptcy, along with CAVE and Takumi Corporation.
 Sailor Moon author Naoko Takeuchi was involved during the production as supervisor and seiyūs from the anime series returned to reprise their respective roles.
 Mangaka and Knuckle Bash designer Junya Inoue was also involved during its production as one of the graphic designers.
 There are two versions of the game released: 95/03/22 and 95/03/22B.
 Prior to launch, it was showcased in a playable state to attendees at the 1994 Amusement Machine Show.
 The latter of which fixes a bug with the boss battle against Tuxedo Mask.
-The game also appears to have released for Windows computers in Korea.